-This underscores the significance of systematically organizing and analyzing global scientific research on FLW in restaurants.
-This analysis should identify both the determining factors and the effects of such waste.
+This underscores the significance of systematically organizing and analyzing global scientific research, specifically addressing FLW in restaurants, and identifying both the determining factors and the effects of such waste.
 In doing so, this research not only contributes to the existing literature on the subject but also offers valuable insights for public policymakers and individuals responsible for restaurant management.